 The Boarding Process

 An hour before the boat was due to sail, everyone rushed into a boarding room, and pandemonium set in.
 No one could get a boarding pass, and at 9:30, when we were due to board the boat, the place was still packed!
-We had a business class, so we could check-in via a smaller line, but we did not get a boarding pass until about 9:20.
+We had a business class to check in via a smaller line, but we did not get a boarding pass until about 9:20.
 Disorganized chaos is an understatement; this place is a recipe for disaster.
 Three people trying to check in hundreds of people in an hour does not work.

 But here is the best part.
 We boarded, and the boat does not leave until 12:30 pm.
 That’s right, a three-hour delay.
 Our return boat was at 7:30 pm.
 If all had gone as it should, we would’ve had 5 hours in Colonia, which is time to do the city tour.
 Now, recall it’s a two-hour check-in process?
 This three-hour delay meant we paid $213 for a boat ride to only be stuck in the Colonia cruise depot for two hours!

 You should also know that the boats that run to Colonia Uruguay do not meet safety standards.
 There were buckets everywhere, catching water from leaks.
-Several areas closed off due to damage.
+Several areas were closed off due to damage.
 The boats are filthy, old, and decrepit.
 Then, there are the lovely beehives.

 True to form, we decided to make the most of a bad situation.
 We figured we should at least eat in the city.
 Sadly for us, we chose Mercosur.
 Avoid this place like the plague.
 All will appear well, and there is an English menu, but you will be sorry if you eat here.